collaone/MQTT_PRJ_PROBE/README.md

 ### Note:
-It works on linus system.
+It works on linus system, with Qt5.12.
+Mqtt library must be installed.

 ## Usage
 Install a MQTT broker (e.g. mosquitto)